IBM-Cloud/docs/services/DevOpsInsights/jenkins_pipeline.md

 '''
 </pre>

-As described in the Jenkins integration documentation, you must have the CloudFoundry CLI and CloudFoundry ICD plugins installed on your Jenkins server.
+As described in the Jenkins integration documentation, the CloudFoundry CLI and CloudFoundry ICD plugins must be installed on your Jenkins server.
 You also need to log in to Bluemix from the server to connect with it.

-## An example declarative pipeline
+## Example of a declarative pipeline

-As an example, here is a complete pipeline defined as a declarative Jenkinsfile.
+This example shows a complete pipeline that is defined as a declarative Jenkinsfile.

 ```
 #!groovy